chromaui/chromatic-docs/bitbucket-pipelines.md

 # A sample pipeline implementation
 pipelines:
   default:
-    #👇 Checks if the current branch is master and runs Chromatic with the --auto-accept-changes flag
+      #👇Checks if the branch is master and runs Chromatic with the flag to accept all changes.
     - step:
         name: 'Deploy to Chromatic and auto accept changes'
         caches: